Scott Sassa: NBC

 Sassa joined NBC in September 1997 as president of the NBC Television Stations division.
 In this position, he was responsible for overseeing the operation of NBC's 13 owned-and-operated television stations.

 From May 1999, Sassa served as president of NBC West Coast, responsible for overseeing all of NBC's entertainment-related businesses and reported to Bob Wright, chairman and chief executive officer, NBC.
 Sassa made the transition to that position after working with his predecessor, Don Ohlmeyer, and serving as president of NBC Entertainment since October 1998.
 During this time, he oversaw the development and production of NBC's new primetime series, including such shows as The West Wing, Freaks and Geeks, Law & Order: Special Victims Unit and Fear Factor.
 Under Sassa, NBC was the number-one network three out of four seasons.

 Friendster

 From 2004 to 2005, Sassa served as president and CEO of Friendster, a top 50 Internet site that pioneered social networking.
 Friendster was backed by Kleiner Perkins and Benchmark Capital.
 After Friendster, he served as Residence with Kleiner Perkins, a leading technology venture capital firm.

 Hearst

 Sassa joined Hearst in 2008, where he was president of Hearst Entertainment & Syndication, the operating group responsible for Hearst's interests in cable television networks, including ESPN, Lifetime, A&E and History; television production and distribution; newspaper syndication; and merchandise licensing.
 In February 2013 Hearst Ventures became part of the Entertainment & syndication group.
 He left Hearst after executives became aware of an extortion plot involving a stripper with whom he was sexting.

 El Rey Network

-Sassa was vice chairman of El Rey Network, a new US cable network founded by director Robert Rodriguez, from 2013–2015.
+Sassa was vice chairman of El Rey Network, a new US cable network founded by director Robert Rodriguez, from 2013 to 2015.